 Actors need to know more about the projects that they are working on.
 SAG-AFTRA has proposed that the actual title of the project and the role being hired for should be made available before signing a contract.
 Video game employers routinely engage performers without identifying the role or even the game that the performer is being engaged to work on.
 Moreover, they refuse to provide basic information about the nature of the performance that will be expected of them.
 This deprives the performer of the ability to make a meaningful decision about whether to accept a role or to negotiate appropriate compensation, if they do.
-We have also heard stories of actors coming into a session and being asked, without prior consent, to do content such as simulated sex scenes and racial slurs.
 Precedent is on our side here.
 You wouldn't work on a TV show, commercial or film without knowing what part you're playing and how it fits into the story, yet we are asked over and over again to do just that in interactive media.